darlanmendonca/generator-bitch/README.md

 gulp
 ```

-If you use client too, your can pass a flag to gulp, to open automatically on your Google Chrome (editable on gulpfile), running:
+If you use client too, you can pass a flag to gulp, to open automatically on your Google Chrome (editable on gulpfile), running:

 ```sh
 gulp --open